gediz/mpv-wiki/List-of-missing-MPlayer-LGPL-relicensing-agreements.md

 People who were contacted, but did not reply
 ------------------------------------------------
-- Michel Lespinasse (part of his libmpeg2 video output changes might have been used as skeleton for vo.h)
+- Michel Lespinasse (part of his libmpeg2 video output changes might have been used as skeleton for vo.h - NOTE: probably doesn't matter, as we won't relicense the X11 code, and other than that literally nothing is left)
 - Dénes Balatoni (introduces demux_control, also early slave commands for getting time/position, probably turned into later properties)
 - kiriuja (audio track runtime switching be54f4813fdc9, option parser changes 43844d090c55, subtitle loading stuff (not sure if removed/replaced), video equalizer fix, some early slave mode things)
 - Naoya OYAMA  (ad_spdif.c)